Alex-A-Denny/SWEN-Group-Project/README.txt

-This is my Domain Analysis for my Intro to Software Engineering at RIT
+This is my group for my Intro to Software Engineering course at Rochester Institute of Technology.